captn3m0/crypto.koans/README.md

-# tls.koans
+# crypto.koans

-A collection of koans for learning everything TLS using practical scripts and code.
+A collection of koans for learning basics of practical cryptography using koans.

 _Target Audience_: People working with libcurl, libopenssl and having to deal with PKI.
 You should have a reasonable understanding of shell scripts and code.